-Canadian Based Innovators Low- and Lower-Middle-Income and CIDA 'Countries of Focus' innovators Mentor Not Mandatory (early career investigators are highly encouraged to have mentors.
-Mentor can be from any country).
-Mandatory (mentor can be from any country) Public Engagement Mandatory Be willing to engage the public on their project and, more generally, on global health topics.
-Must submit a video Mandatory Be willing to engage the public on their project and, more generally, on global health topics.
-Must submit a video
+Canada-Based Innovators Innovators in Eligible Countries listed in Section 4.1 other than Canada Mandatory Encouraged Collaborator Must have a collaborator based in a low- or middle-income country (existing and/or new collaborations are equally encouraged, particularly those that will bring additional components of Integrated Innovation to your project: scientific/technological, social and business innovation) Existing and/or new collaborations are encouraged, particularly those that will bring additional components of Integrated Innovation to your project (scientific/technological, social and business innovation) Not Mandatory Mandatory Mentor Early career investigators are highly encouraged to have a mentor; the mentor can be from any country Mentor can be from any country Mandatory Mandatory Public Engagement Be willing to engage the public on their project and, more generally, on global health topics Must submit a video Be willing to engage the public on their project and, more generally, on global health topics Must submit a video

-Grand Challenges Canada may, at any time at its sole discretion, modify eligibility criteria with respect to individual applicants, principal investigators or the Stars in Global Health initiative, to the extent that such modifications do not materially undermine the review process (see Section 4.3).
+Grand Challenges Canada may, at any time and at its sole discretion, modify eligibility criteria with respect to individual applicants, principal investigators or the Stars in Global Health program, to the extent that such modifications do not materially undermine the review process.
+(See Section 4.3.)